 The ICARUS neutrino detector is searching for sterile neutrinos as part of Fermilab’s Short-Baseline Neutrino program.
 The detector began life at Gran Sasso Laboratory in Italy and was refurbished at CERN before joining the neutrino hunt at Fermilab.

-The Muon g-2 experiment uses a 50-foot-diameter magnet and Fermilab’s powerful accelerators to explore how muons interact with a magnetic field.
-It’s a test of the Standard Model, where a discrepancy between theory and experiment hint at new particles or forces at work.
+The Muon g-2 experiment uses a 50-foot-diameter magnet and Fermilab’s powerful accelerator complex to explore how muons interact with a magnetic field.
+It’s a test of the Standard Model, where a discrepancy between theory and experiment hints at new particles or forces at work.